Some By Mi AHA BHA PHA 30 Days Miracle Toner Reality Check

 The Final Stretch: Days 25 to 30

 In the final days, I began to feel skeptical again.
 The radiant glow I initially admired faded slightly without consistent use, leading me to wonder if this product is one you need to incorporate into your routine indefinitely.
+Observing how other products have performed in similar scenarios can provide insight—many users find that toners require regular application to maintain benefits, while some essences and serums might offer longer-lasting improvements.

 The Bottom Line